 What are the implications of not proceeding; the 'do nothing' option

-• What are the main timing arguments for including next FY vs future years?
+- What are the main timing arguments for including next FY vs future years? - Please quantify the financial cost / implication of 'doing nothing'

 ARE THERE ANY ADDITIONAL MTB COSTS RESULTING FROM THIS INVESTMENT?